0fie/Maika/README.md

 - Implement support for scratchpads
 - Implement an options.nix file for others to easily install the dotfiles.
 - Create a derivation for My-Bibata-Modern-Ice
+- Resolve the "Your GStreamer installation is missing a plug-in." err in Nautilus

 ## Improve